rturrado/the_modern_cpp_challenge/README.md

 ## Notes

 - Windows builds with address sanitizer enabled have started to crash since updating to MSVC 14.33.31629.
 - `res\sample_folder\sample_subfolder` is a symbolic link to the `res\sample_subfolder` directory.
 If you experience failures in some tests that access `sample_subfolder`, it may happen that the symbolic link wasn't correctly created after a `git` operation.
 In that case, you may need to tell `git` to enable the use of symbolic links, and then update your local checkout.
-You can do that by running the commands below as administrator:
+You can do that by running the commands below:

   ```bash
   C:\projects\the_modern_cpp_challenge> git config core.symlinks true